myTerminal/fluxionScrollbar/README.md

 *fluxionScrollbar* is an easy to use jQuery scrollbar plugin that requires minimal effort to set up on a web-page.
 Below are simple steps that you need to do to get it working:

-1. Include the stylesheet *fluxionScrollbar.css* and the script *fluxionScrollbar.min.js* in the target page along with the required dependencies like jQuery, jQuery-easing and jQuery-mousewheel.
+1. Include the stylesheet *fluxionScrollbar.css* and the script *fluxionScrollbar.min.js* in the target page along with the required dependencies like jQuery, jQuery-easing, and jQuery-mousewheel.
-2. Set the dimensions (especially the height) of the lement on which you want the scrollbar to appear.
+2. Set the dimensions (especially the height) of the element on which you want the scrollbar to appear.
 3. Create an instance of `fluxionScrollbar` with the selector of your desired container.

 		var myScrollbar = new fluxionScrollbar(".myContent");